tumi8/openssl-pqc/README.md

     make -j
     make install

 Building liboqs requires your system to have OpenSSL already installed.  configure will detect it if it is located in a standard location, such as `/usr` or `/usr/local/opt/openssl` (for brew on macOS).
 Otherwise, you may need to specify it with `--with-openssl=<path-to-system-openssl-dir>`.
+If your system version of OpenSSL is 1.1.1, you may need to add the `--with-sha3=c` option to the liboqs `./configure` command above.

 For the **nist branch**: